Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/XYZToVector/documentation.md

 ### Note(s)

-* Other names for this node include: Float to vector, Combine, and Assemble.
+* Other names for this node include: XYZToVector, Float to vector, Combine, and Assemble.

 ### Example(s)